stephenberry/glaze/README.md

 # Data Recorder

 `record/recorder.hpp` provides an efficient recorder for mixed data types.
-The template argument takes a variant of supported types.
-However, recorder does not store recorded elements in this variant type.
-Instead, the variant is reinterpreted as a variant of deques of those types.
+The template argument takes all the supported types.
+The recorder stores the data as a variant of deques of those types. `std::deque` is used to avoid the cost of reallocating when a `std::vector` would grow, and typically a recorder is used in cases when the length is unknown.

 ```c++
 glz::recorder<double, float> rec;